Bibliotheca Mozartiana

 Autographs & Manuscripts

-Bibliotheca Mozartiana digital
+Digital Bibliotheca Mozartiana

-The Bibliotheca Mozartiana’s holdings are being systematically digitalized.
-Our aim is to grant free access to the priceless originals in the form of manuscripts, scores, books and so on in as simple a way as possible.
-To this end the portal “Bibliotheca Mozartiana digital” has been established.
-This helps users to locate the digitalized treasures and then to view them and, if necessary, to download them as pdf files.
+The holdings of the Bibliotheca Mozartiana are being digitized systematically.
+Our goal is to make free access to the invaluable originals in the form of manuscripts, scores, books, etc. as easy as possible.
+For this purpose, the portal “Mozartiana Digital” has been established.
+It helps users to find the digitized treasures, to view them and, if necessary, to download them as pdf files.

 Mozart Bibliography